anthony-r-h/anthony-r-h.github.io/_posts/2024-09-01-GertonBekant.md

 # About

-In 2015, my dad and I assembled a desk using the IKEA Gerton birch tabletop and Lerberg legs.
+In 2015, my dad and I assembled a desk using the IKEA Gerton birch table top and Lerberg legs.
 Over the past decade, through four moves and several major life changes, this desk has served me for tens of thousands of hours: school, work, play and everything in between.
 It was first upgraded in 2020 with under-mounted drawers, followed by cable management trays in 2022 for a USB hub and KVM.
 Now, it's getting new legs.

 <img src="/files/GertonBekant/EOSR5844.jpg">

-## The Archives
+## Throughout the years

-Pearl St (2015): The original desk.
+2015: The original desk.

 <img src="/files/GertonBekant/setup2015-2.jpg">

-Glen Rd (2017): Same desk, but in grad school.
+2017: Same desk, but in grad school.

 <img src="/files/GertonBekant/setup2017.JPG">

-Hunter Ct (2021): Drawers added for leatherworking supplies.
+2021: Drawers added for leatherworking supplies.

 <img src="/files/GertonBekant/setup2021-2.jpg">

-Now (2024): Just before the current update.
+2024: Just before the current update.

 <img src="/files/GertonBekant/setup2024.jpg">

-# IKEA Bekant
+# The IKEA Bekant problem

-The IKEA Bekant frame is a powered sit-stand desk, introduced in 2014.
-It became popular due to its affordability compared to higher-end options.
-The original tabletop is a lightweight composite attached using friction-fit plastic hardware, but unsuitable for attaching a much heavier wood top.
+The IKEA Bekant frame is a powered sit-stand desk introduced in 2014, gaining popularity for its affordability compared to higher-end models.
+However, many users reported stability issues.
+A contributing factor was the play introduced by the friction-fit plastic hardware used to secure the standard Bekant table top.
+This mounting system, designed for lightweight composite materials, lacks the strength and rigidity needed to support the added weight and stress of a heavier wood table top.

 # Assembly